Causation, Measurement Relevance and No-conspiracy in EPR: A (partial) common cause model for EPR correlations

-In fact, relations~\eqref{eq:rcc1}-\eqref{eq:rcc4} in page~\pageref{eq:rcc1} ---taken as a definition (Reichenbachian) common cause--- do not include spatio-temporal information of any sort.
+In fact, relations~\eqref{eq:rcc1}-\eqref{eq:rcc4} on page~\pageref{eq:rcc1} ---taken as a definition of (Reichenbachian) common cause--- do not include spatio-temporal information of any sort.
 This is mainly due to the fact that they involve event types, which are not defined in space time.
 It is only in virtue of them being collections of token events that we can refer to them spatio-temporally.
-In this interpretation, the intuition is that common cause events in expressions~\eqref{eq:rcc1}-\eqref{eq:rcc4} are to be located in the causal past of the events which are correlated.
+And it is only under this view that common cause (type) events in expressions~\eqref{eq:rcc1}-\eqref{eq:rcc4} can be said to be located in the causal past of the correlated (type) events ---meaning that the corresponding token events follow the correct temporal sequence.
 In the particular case of the EPR experiment, we want to require that the postulated common causes and the corresponding outcome events be time-like (ensuring hence temporal priority of the common causes).
 But, once more, this needs not entail that such common causes be located prior to measurement operations.

-So, we may perfectly allow instead that the common causes take place after the measurement devices have been set-up, and even after measurement operations have been performed.
-In such a case, requiring \emph{measurement independence} conditions to hold does not seem particularly appealing and, more importantly, there is nothing conspiratorial about them being violated.
-This is indeed the possibility the model above exploits.